Sydney-Informatics-Hub/Somatic-ShortV/README.md

 # User guide

 The following will perform somatic short variant calling for all samples present in `<cohort>.config`.

-AFter setting up, __change into and submit jobs from the `Somatic-ShortV` directory__.
+!
+After setting up, __change into and submit jobs from the `Somatic-ShortV` directory__.

 __Adding new samples to a cohort for PoN__: If you have sequenced new samples belonging to a cohort that was previously sequenced and wish to re-create PoN with all samples, you can skip some of the processing steps for the previously sequenced samples.
 If you would like to do this: